NigarValikhanova/Back-End/README.md

 ![21 03](https://github.com/NigarValikhanova/IT-Brains-Academy/assets/140783772/c2c6b68b-23b7-4e48-95c0-366c50cec416)

 It's important to note that working with threads directly can be complex and error-prone.
 Careful consideration should be given to thread safety, resource management, and avoiding deadlocks when designing multi-threaded applications.
 Additionally, modern C# features like Task Parallel Library (TPL) and async/await provide higher-level abstractions that simplify many multi-threading scenarios.

+<h3> SQL </h3>

+SQL, or Structured Query Language, is a domain-specific programming language used for managing and manipulating relational databases.
+SQL provides a standardized way to interact with databases, and it's essential for storing, retrieving, updating, and managing data.
+Here's some key information about SQL:

+1. **Relational Databases:** SQL is most commonly associated with relational database management systems (RDBMS), which are used to organize and store data in a structured way.
+Examples of popular RDBMS software include MySQL, PostgreSQL, Microsoft SQL Server, Oracle Database, and SQLite.

+2. **Data Manipulation:** SQL is used to perform various operations on data within a database, including:
+   - **Querying:** Retrieving data from one or more database tables using SELECT statements.
+   - **Inserting:** Adding new records to a table with the INSERT statement.
+   - **Updating:** Modifying existing records in a table with the UPDATE statement.
+   - **Deleting:** Removing records from a table using the DELETE statement.

+3. **Data Definition:** SQL is also used to define and manage the structure of a database.
+This includes creating, altering, and dropping database objects such as tables, indexes, views, and constraints using statements like CREATE, ALTER, and DROP.

+4. **Data Retrieval:** SQL provides powerful tools for retrieving and filtering data from one or more tables.
+The SELECT statement, for example, allows you to specify which columns to retrieve, filter data based on conditions (WHERE clause), and sort the results.

+5. **Data Integrity:** SQL allows you to define constraints to maintain data integrity, such as unique constraints, primary keys, foreign keys, and check constraints.
+These constraints help ensure that data in the database remains accurate and consistent.

+6. **Data Relationships:** SQL supports the creation of relationships between tables through foreign keys.
+This enables the establishment of connections between related pieces of data, allowing for more complex data models.

+7. **Transactions:** SQL provides support for database transactions, which are sequences of SQL statements that are executed as a single unit.
+This ensures data consistency by either committing or rolling back the entire transaction.

+8. **Stored Procedures and Functions:** SQL allows you to create reusable, server-side procedures and functions that can be invoked within SQL queries.
+These are often used for data validation, complex data manipulation, and business logic.

+9. **Aggregate Functions:** SQL provides various aggregate functions like SUM, AVG, COUNT, MAX, and MIN for performing calculations on data sets, which is useful for generating summaries and reports.

+10. **Security:** SQL databases have built-in security features to control who can access, modify, and manage data.
+User roles and access permissions are used to restrict and manage database access.

+11. **Normalization:** SQL encourages the practice of database normalization, which is the process of organizing data in a way that minimizes data redundancy and ensures data consistency.

+12. **Standardized Language:** SQL is a standardized language with an ANSI (American National Standards Institute) standard.
+While there are some variations and extensions in different database systems, the core SQL syntax and concepts are consistent across implementations.

+SQL is a fundamental tool for working with data in a structured and organized manner, and it is a crucial skill for developers, database administrators, data analysts, and anyone involved in managing and extracting insights from data stored in relational databases.

+<h4> CRUD </h4>

+CRUD is an acronym that stands for Create, Read, Update, and Delete.
+It represents the four basic operations or functions that can be performed on data in most database systems.
+These operations are fundamental in the context of database management and are often associated with SQL and database applications.
+Here's a brief overview of each CRUD operation:

+1. **Create (C):**
+   - **Function:** The "Create" operation is used to add new records or data entries to a database.
+   - **SQL Statement:** To perform the "Create" operation, you typically use the SQL `INSERT` statement.
+This statement allows you to add a new row of data to a table.

+   Example:

+   INSERT INTO users (first_name, last_name, email) VALUES ('John', 'Doe', 'johndoe@example.com');

+2. **Read (R):**
+   - **Function:** The "Read" operation is used to retrieve data from a database, often for viewing, analysis, or reporting.
+   - **SQL Statement:** To perform the "Read" operation, you use the SQL `SELECT` statement.
+This statement allows you to query and retrieve data from one or more tables.

+   Example:

+   SELECT * FROM users WHERE last_name = 'Doe';

+3. **Update (U):**
+   - **Function:** The "Update" operation is used to modify or change existing data in a database.
+   - **SQL Statement:** To perform the "Update" operation, you use the SQL `UPDATE` statement.
+This statement allows you to change the values of existing records in a table.

+   Example:

+   UPDATE users SET email = 'newemail@example.com' WHERE last_name = 'Doe';

+4. **Delete (D):**
+   - **Function:** The "Delete" operation is used to remove data from a database.
+   - **SQL Statement:** To perform the "Delete" operation, you use the SQL `DELETE` statement.
+This statement allows you to remove specific records or data from a table.

+   Example:

+   DELETE FROM users WHERE last_name = 'Doe';

+CRUD operations are at the core of database interactions, and they are essential for building and maintaining applications that work with data.
+In most software applications, you'll find these operations used extensively to manage and manipulate data in a database.
+They provide the basic framework for creating, retrieving, updating, and deleting data, which are foundational tasks in many information systems and software applications.